Open-source intelligence: Risks for practitioners

-A main hindrance to practical OSINT is the volume of information it has to deal with information explosion.
-The amount of data being distributed increases at a rate that it becomes difficult to evaluate sources in intelligence analysis.
-To a small degree the work has sometimes been done by amateur crowd-sourcing.
+A main problem for practical OSINT is the volume of information it has to deal with information explosion.
+The amount of data being distributed publicly in the world increases at a rate that it becomes difficult to evaluate sources in intelligence analysis.

 Private individuals illegally collecting data for a foreign military or intelligence agency is considered espionage in most countries.
 Espionage that is not treason (e.g. betraying one's country of citizenship) has been a tool of statecraft since ancient times.